Arabela language: Current situation

 The dominant languages of the area are Kichwa and Spanish, and they are both widely spoken by Arabelas.
 Kichwa has been the default language for native communities in the area since the rubber boom era, and has spread through trade mixed marriages.
 It is, however, losing ground to Spanish in the younger generations.
 The use of Arabela is restricted to a small elderly fraction of the population.
 The language is official per the Constitution of Peru, but this did not stop its decline.
 There is little written literature in Arabela.
 El Nuevo Testamento en Arabela del Perú, 2da ed. ©2008, La Liga Bíblica (the New Testament in Arabela) was completed in 2008.
-The Old Testament was completed in 2009.
+A publication of select portions of the Old Testament was completed in 2009.
 The language has been used in education by the Peruvian government, which has issued some school material in it.
 The Universal Declaration of Human Rights has been translated into Arabela in 1988.